-Week 1 Archaeological methods and applications - an introduction/Artefact studies
+Week 1 Archaeological methods and applications - an introduction

 The core themes, archaeological practice and the application of scientific techniques to address current archaeological research problems and to facilitate the reconstruction of the human past, will be explored through a series of case studies and hands-on practical exercises using a range of archaeological artefacts drawn from the Vere Gordon Childe Teaching Collection.
-Key topics include: artefact and materials identification, recording and chemical characterisation; molecular and radiometric dating methods; and landscape studies and environmental archaeology.
+Key topics include: artefact and materials identification, recording and chemical characterisation; methods and approaches to underwater and shipwreck archaeology; molecular and radiometric dating methods; and landscape studies and environmental reconstruction.

 Information for Visiting Students

 |Pre-requisites||Visiting students should usually have at least 1 introductory level Archaeology or cognate subject course at grade B or above (or be predicted to obtain this) for entry to this course.
 We will only consider University/College level courses.